pooryas98/TOC_paper/README.md

 Bash
 IGNORE_WHEN_COPYING_END

-The script will execute the following steps:
+The script will:

-Load configuration from .env.
+Load configuration from .env or environment variables.

-Set up logging (to console and optionally to file).

-Load and prepare data (imputation, frequency setting, splitting).
+Load and prepare the specified time series data.

+Split the data into training, validation (if VALIDATION_SIZE > 0), and test sets.

-Train and evaluate each model specified in MODELS_TO_RUN on the train/validation set, forecasting the test set period.
+Train the models specified in MODELS_TO_RUN on the training (and potentially validation) data.

-This includes optional hyperparameter tuning if enabled.

-Calculate and display evaluation metrics on the test set.
+If USE_KERAS_TUNER=True, it will perform hyperparameter search for NN models before final training.

+Generate forecasts for the test period for each trained model.

+Evaluate the forecasts using the specified metrics.

-Save evaluation results (metrics, forecasts, parameters, optionally models) to the timestamped results/ subdirectory.
+Print the evaluation results to the console.

-Optionally retrain models on the full dataset and generate forecasts for the future FORECAST_HORIZON.
+If RUN_FINAL_FORECAST=True, retrain models on the full dataset and generate forecasts for the FORECAST_HORIZON.

-Save future forecasts (if generated).
+Print the future forecasts to the console.

+Save results (metrics, forecasts, parameters, plots, models) to the RESULTS_DIR/<timestamp>/ directory if enabled in the configuration.

-Generate and save comparison plots (if enabled).
+Generate and save/show plots if enabled.

+Input Data Format

+The framework expects input data as a CSV file with at least two columns:

+Date/Time Column: A column containing dates or timestamps that can be parsed by pandas.to_datetime.
+Specify the name of this column in the DATE_COLUMN configuration variable.

+Value Column: A column containing the numerical time series values to be forecasted.
+Specify the name of this column in the VALUE_COLUMN configuration variable.

+The script will use the date/time column as the index.
+Ensure the data is sorted chronologically if it isn't already in the CSV.

+Example CSV (TOC_Data_Iran_2003.csv):

+Date,TOC over Iran
+1/1/2003 0:00,304.629822
+2/1/2003 0:00,309.709167
+3/1/2003 0:00,313.327026
+...
+IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Csv
+IGNORE_WHEN_COPYING_END

+Corresponding .env settings for this example:

+DATE_COLUMN=Date
+VALUE_COLUMN=TOC over Iran
+TIME_SERIES_FREQUENCY=MS # Monthly Start frequency
+IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Dotenv
+IGNORE_WHEN_COPYING_END
 Output

-Upon successful execution, a new subdirectory named with the run's timestamp (e.g., results/20231027_103000/) will be created within the RESULTS_DIR specified in .env.
+If SAVE_RESULTS=True, the framework creates a timestamped subdirectory within the configured RESULTS_DIR (default: results/).
 This directory will contain:

-Log File: (If LOG_FILE is set) Contains detailed logs of the run.

-run_parameters.json: (If SAVE_MODEL_PARAMETERS=True) A JSON file containing the configuration used for the run, data summary, model parameters (including tuned hyperparameters), runtimes, and evaluation metrics.
+run_parameters.json: A JSON file detailing the configuration used for the run, data summary, model parameters found (including tuned hyperparameters), runtimes, and evaluation metrics (if SAVE_MODEL_PARAMETERS=True).

-evaluation_metrics.csv: A CSV file summarizing the performance metrics (MAE, RMSE, MAPE, Runtime) for each model on the test set.
+evaluation_metrics.csv: A CSV file summarizing the performance metrics (MAE, RMSE, MAPE, etc.) and runtime for each model on the test set.

 point_forecasts.csv: A CSV file containing the point forecasts (yhat) from each model for the test set period.

-full_forecast_<model_name>.csv: Separate CSV files for each model containing the full forecast output for the test set, potentially including confidence intervals (yhat, yhat_lower, yhat_upper).
+full_forecast_*.csv: Separate CSV files for each model containing the full forecast details for the test set, potentially including yhat, yhat_lower, and yhat_upper (confidence/prediction intervals).

-future_point_forecasts.csv: (If RUN_FINAL_FORECAST=True) Point forecasts for the future horizon.
+future_point_forecasts.csv: A CSV file with point forecasts for the future horizon (if RUN_FINAL_FORECAST=True).

-future_full_forecast_<model_name>.csv: (If RUN_FINAL_FORECAST=True) Full future forecasts for each model, potentially including confidence intervals.

-plots/ directory: (If SAVE_PLOTS=True) Contains generated plots in the format specified by PLOT_OUTPUT_FORMAT.
+future_full_forecast_*.csv: Separate CSV files for each model's future forecast details (if RUN_FINAL_FORECAST=True).

+plots/: A subdirectory containing generated plots (if SAVE_PLOTS=True).

+eval_indiv_*.png: Individual model forecast plots vs actuals.

+eval_pair_*.png: Pairwise model comparison plots.

+eval_resid_comp.png: Comparison of residuals for all models.

+future_fcst_combined.png: Combined plot of future forecasts from all models.

-saved_models/ directory: (If SAVE_TRAINED_MODELS=True) Contains the saved model objects from the evaluation run.
+saved_models/: Subdirectory containing saved model objects from the evaluation run (if SAVE_TRAINED_MODELS=True).
+Includes model files (.pkl, .keras/.h5) and scalers (.joblib).

-saved_final_models/ directory: (If SAVE_TRAINED_MODELS=True and RUN_FINAL_FORECAST=True) Contains the saved model objects retrained on the full dataset.
+saved_final_models/: Subdirectory containing saved model objects trained on the full dataset for future forecasting (if SAVE_TRAINED_MODELS=True and RUN_FINAL_FORECAST=True).

-keras_tuner_dir/ directory: (If USE_KERAS_TUNER=True) Contains data generated by KerasTuner during the hyperparameter search.
+keras_tuner_dir/: If USE_KERAS_TUNER=True, this directory (relative to the results directory) stores the detailed logs and checkpoints from the KerasTuner search process.

+Logs are printed to the console and optionally saved to a file specified by LOG_FILE.

+Getting Started (Quick Start)

+Clone: git clone <repository-url> && cd <repository-directory>

+Setup Env & Install:

+python -m venv venv
+source venv/bin/activate # or venv\Scripts\activate on Windows
+pip install -r requirements.txt IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Configure: Create a .env file in the root directory with at least:

+CSV_FILE_PATH=TOC_Data_Iran_2003.csv # Use the sample data or your own DATE_COLUMN=Date
+VALUE_COLUMN=TOC over Iran
+MODELS_TO_RUN=SARIMA,Prophet # Run a subset for speed initially TEST_SIZE=12
+VALIDATION_SIZE=6
+SAVE_RESULTS=True
+SAVE_PLOTS=True
+SHOW_PLOTS=False
+RUN_FINAL_FORECAST=False # Disable final forecast for quicker first run IGNORE_WHEN_COPYING_START content_copy
+download
+Use code with caution.
+Dotenv
+IGNORE_WHEN_COPYING_END

+Run:

+python main.py
+IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Check Results: Examine the console output and the contents of the newly created results/<timestamp>/ directory.

 Contributing

 Contributions are welcome!
-Feel free to fork the repository, submit issues, or create pull requests.
+Please follow these steps:

+Fork the repository on GitHub.

+Create a new branch for your feature or bug fix:

+git checkout -b feature/your-amazing-feature IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Make your changes.
+Follow the existing code style and structure.
+Add comments where necessary.

+Commit your changes:

+git commit -m "Add some amazing feature" IGNORE_WHEN_COPYING_START content_copy download
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Push to your branch:

+git push origin feature/your-amazing-feature IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Open a Pull Request against the main repository branch.

+Please ensure your code is well-documented.
+While there isn't a formal test suite in the provided code, contributions that include tests for new functionality are highly encouraged.
+Be mindful of the files listed in .gitignore.

 License

-[Specify Your License Here - e.g., MIT License]

-See the LICENSE file for details.
-(You should create a LICENSE file if you don't have one).

-Potential Future Enhancements

-Support for exogenous variables (regressors) in models that allow them (SARIMAX, Prophet, NNs).

-Implementation of additional forecasting models (e.g., ETS, TBATS, N-BEATS).

-Multivariate time series forecasting capabilities.

-More advanced diagnostic plots (ACF/PACF of residuals, etc.).

-Integration with experiment tracking platforms (e.g., MLflow).

-Dockerization for easier deployment.

-A simple web UI (e.g., using Streamlit or Flask) for interacting with the framework.
+No LICENSE file was found in the repository.
+Please contact the project maintainers for information regarding licensing and usage terms.

+Support

+For issues, bug reports, or feature requests, please use the GitHub Issues tab of the repository.

+The primary documentation is this README.md file.
+Refer to the code comments and docstrings within the src/ directory for more specific implementation details.

 IGNORE_WHEN_COPYING_START
 content_copy